pguardati/postgres-etl-template/README.md

 # postgres-etl-template

-Template of an ETL pipeline to load data into a Postgres database.
+Template of an ETL pipeline to load data into a PostgreSQL database.
 The template is based on a SQL project designed for the Data Engineering Nanodegree of Udacity.

 The database is designed to combine information